apalbright/thelittledataset/content/about.md

 title: About
 ---

-**The Little Dataset That Could** functions as an outlet for continuously curious researcher, Alex, who loves asking questions and finding answers with data.
+**The Little Dataset That Could** functions as an outlet for a continuously curious researcher, Alex, who loves asking questions and finding answers with data.

 ---